 - Mouse your mouse over your 'ISMS' Cluster and select the 'ISO 27001:2013 Policies and Controls Project'

 - Click on the 'Structure' tab to see its contents

 The ISO 27001:2013 Policies and Controls Project structure will display.

-The ISO 27001 standard (indeed all the ISO standards) are structured in such a way that the different requirements build on each other, completing one will equip you well for completing those that follow.
+The ISO 27001 standard (indeed all the ISO standards) is structured in such a way that the different requirements build on each other, completing one will equip you well for completing those that follow.
 This is especially relevant for the "Understanding the organisation and its context section."

 To get started we recommend beginning at the beginning, with requirement 4.1.
-To view it, click into the activity named 4.1: External and internal issues.
+To view it, click on the activity named 4.1: External and internal issues.
 Starting in this activity area will help focus your thinking about the world your organisation operates in and how your policies and practice need to reflect that.
 This guide will show you how to use the activity area to document your approach.

 The remaining core requirements